 In our clinic we see many patients suffering from headache and migraine symptoms.
 Stress can cause tension in the shoulders, neck, jaw, – even the muscles in the scalp – all of which can lead to headache pain.
 By treating the physical cause of your pain and advising on strategies including diet, exercise, posture and ergonomics we take a holistic approach to your symptoms.

-If you have been finding that headaches are becoming more frequent, even if you are not conscious of feeling more stressed than usual, rather than treating the immediate symptoms with painkillers, take the first step to address the problem before it becomes chronic; Call Bradford House Chiropractic Clinic on 01962 861188 today.
+If you have been finding that headaches are becoming more frequent, even if you are not conscious of feeling more stressed than usual, rather than treating the immediate symptoms with painkillers, take the first step to address the problem before it becomes chronic; Call Bradford House Chiropractic & Wellness Centre on 01962 861188 today.